eBay/Jungle/docs/basic_operations.md

 There are two types of snapshot in Jungle:
 * Persistent snapshot: user explicitly generates a snapshot using `DB::checkpoint` API.
 This snapshot will persist even after DB close, and will last until it is compacted.
-* Instant snapshot: user can always open a volatile snapshot based on the latest DB image, but this snapshot will be available after DB restart.
+* Instant snapshot: user can always open a volatile snapshot based on the latest DB image, but this snapshot will not be available after DB restart.

 #### Create a persistent snapshot